You can include any text file on your dotCMS instance (even a file on a different Site) within any content displayed by dotCMS.

 Note: Including Files by Identifier

-Including a file by identifier is not generally recommended, since it makes it difficult to identify which file is being included without performing a query to find the included file by its identifier.
-However including the file in this way ensures that the file will still be found and included properly even if the file is moved or renamed at a later date, so this method may make sense if you know the file name and location may be changed in the future.
+Including a file in this way allows you to include files from other types of contents such as dotAssets.
+It also ensures that the file will still be found and included properly even if the file is moved or renamed at a later date, so this method may make sense if you know the file name and location may be changed in the future.

 Automatic Edit Link